lijiazheng0917/IA-GPL/README.md

 # IA-GPL

-This repository contains the pytorch code for '**Instance-Aware Graph Prompt Learning**' which is under review.
+This repository contains the pytorch code for '**Instance-Aware Graph Prompt Learning**' which is accepted in TMLR.
 We insert instance-aware prompts to improve performance and efficiency in downstream graph-related tasks.

 ## Model Architecture
 ![model figure](./model_fig.png)